FidelusAleksander/ghcertified/content/questions/question-014.md

 subject: []
 ---

-# This is code will launch 6 different jobs in parallel using the matrix strategy.
+# This code will launch 6 different jobs in parallel using the matrix strategy.
 Can You use the matrix strategy to parallelize entire workflows?

 ```yaml
 jobs: